SQL Basics — Hands-On Beginner SQL Walkthrough Analyzing Bike-Sharing

 It's possible that casual users tend to come from demographics (tourists, for example) that are more inclined to take longer trips make sure they get around and see all the sights.
 Once we've discovered this difference in the data, there are many ways the company might be able to investigate it to better understand what's causing it.

-For the purposes of this tutorial, however, let's move on.
+For the purposes of this post, however, let's move on.
 Our next question was which bike was used for the most trips?.
 We can answer this using a very similar query.
 Take a look at the following example and see if you can figure out what each line is doing — we'll go through it step by step afterwards so you can check you got it right:

 query = '''